 Tastings usually go for an hour, but they can last much longer than that.
 It’s prudent not to schedule more than two, maximum three, winery visits per day.

 If you’re driving, or simply don’t feel like getting loaded at midday, use the spittoons provided.
 By smelling and swooshing the wine around your mouth, you’ll still be able to get a sense even without swallowing it.

 Many wineries have a labyrinthine system of below-ground wine cellars, some more than 600 years old.
 Usually a deep flight of stairs lead to a dim, damp, narrow passage lined with wine barrels and coated in a thick layer of mold...

 ...a phenomenon unique to Tokaj is how a black mold, zasmidium cellare, accumulates in the underground cellars.
 The molds feed on wine that evaporates from the barrels and gradually turn into black, fluffy chunks of unsolicited design elements blanketing every inch of the cellar.

 Speaking of wine cellars, it’s pretty cold down there even in the summer months, so be sure to bring a sweater with you.

 Built delicately into the hillside of Mád, this high-tech winery doubles as an architectural eye candy.
 Holdvölgy produces the whole range of Tokaj wines, but head winemaker Tamás Gincsai also likes to experiment with kabar, an oft-ignored native grape variety with a spicy aroma.
 The tastings take place inside a 600-year-old, two-kilometer-long underground cellar, one of the longest in Tokaj.

 Stéphanie Berecz, a native of the Loire Valley, came to Tokaj in 1993 as a college exchange student to help out at French-owned Disznókő winery for a few months.
-Twenty-six years hence, she’s still here, now tending her own five-hectare family vineyard with her charming, nature-loving, Hungarian husband, Zsolt Berecz.
+Twenty-seven years hence, she’s still here, now tending her own five-hectare family vineyard with her charming, nature-loving, Hungarian husband, Zsolt Berecz.
 Many Budapest sommeliers will tell you that their single-vineyard dry hárslevelűs are among the great wines of Tokaj.